 (Usually translated as peace, Shalom can also mean fulfillment or wholeness and serves as a salutation for greeting or parting.)

 Jewish law calls for a burial to take place within 24 hours of a person’s death, unless there is a compelling reason for delay.
 This is based on two biblical commandments, both found in Deuteronomy 21:23: “Thou shalt bury him the same day,” and “His body shall not remain all night.”

 However, burials cannot take place on the Sabbath (Saturday) or a Jewish holiday.
 A funeral can be delayed to accommodate the arrival of very close relatives, but never more than three days.
 Delaying burial is considered disrespectful to both the dead person and the family, who cannot mourn while their dead lie before them.

-View this YouTube video talk with more information on Jewish funeral traditions.
+View this YouTube video talk by death educator Gail Rubin with more information on Jewish funeral traditions.